Weather Warnings - Flood Warning - De Grey River Catchment

 Flood Warning Number: 11

-For the 24 hours to 9 am Thursday, isolated heavy falls up to 65 mm have been
+For the 24 hours to 9 am Monday, no significant rainfall has been recorded in

 De Grey River:

-The De Grey River at Coolenar Pool is likely to remain below the minor flood
+De Grey River at Coolenar Pool is expected to remain below the minor flood

 Flood Safety Advice: